amstangl/group-site/index.md

 {% include posts_row %}

-Select a page above to view the multimedia project!
+Select a page above to view the multimedia project from the IC class!